Classification of three-qubit genuine entangled states using concurrence fill: Entanglement Measures

 \section{Entanglement Measures}

 Several entanglement measures have been proposed, particularly for the bipartite states.
 Yet, the situation is much more complicated for multipartite systems.
-If an N-partite state is neither separable nor biseparable, it is genuine $N$-partite entangled.
-Any genuine multipartite entanglement measure (GME), denoted by $E(\rho)$ for the state $\rho$ satisfies the following necessary conditions \cite{vedral}. \begin{itemize} \item[{(i)}] $E(\rho) = 0$ if and only if $\rho$ is separable or biseparable. \item[{(ii)}] $E(\rho) > 0$ for all genuinely entangled states. \item[{(iii)}] $E(\rho)$ is independent under local unitary transformations
+If an $N$-partite state is neither separable nor biseparable, it is genuine $N$-partite entangled.
+Any genuine multipartite entanglement measure, denoted by $E(\rho)$ for the state $\rho$ satisfies the following necessary conditions \cite{vedral}. \begin{itemize} \item[{(i)}] $E(\rho) = 0$ if and only if $\rho$ is separable or biseparable. \item[{(ii)}] $E(\rho) > 0$ for all genuinely entangled states. \item[{(iii)}] $E(\rho)$ is independent under local unitary transformations, i.e.,

 where $U$ is an arbitrary local unitary operator. \item[{(iv)}] $E(\rho) \geq \sum_i p_i E(\rho_i)$ where $\{p_i, \rho_i\}$ represents the ensemble of states obtained by applying LOCC operations on $\rho$. \end{itemize}